BCStudentSoftwareDevTeam/documentation/ssdt-program/bitbucket-to-github-migration.md

 ### Migrating Repository Issues

-**Before starting this process, make sure the issue tracker in Bitbucket is set made public.
+**Before starting this process, make sure the issue tracker in Bitbucket is public.
 The script does not work for private issue trackers.**

 The code we will be using for migrating repositories is an open-source [Bitbucket Issues Migration](https://github.com/jeffwidman/bitbucket-issue-migration) tool.
 For more details about the project you can checkout their repository.